diegor86/redditreader/README.md

 1. All the storage is handled in memory due to time constraints.
 We could add a persistent data source like Room.
 To do this, we can add a new implementation of the LocalSourceProvider interface.
 2. UI could be largely improved.
 3. Code coverage can be improved too.
-We added a lots of tests as a guideline, but our EntryListViewModel has a lot more cases that can be tested.
+We added lots of tests as a guideline, but our EntryListViewModel has a lot more cases that can be tested.
 There is a lot of logic to be tested too in our LocalSourceProviderImpl and RedditRepository.
 4. Improve error handling
 5. Save images to gallery.